yan7109/PokemonGoMove/README.md

 ./start-web
 ```

-You should see the debug messages below
+You should see the debug messages below:
 ```
 == Sinatra (v1.4.7) has taken the stage on 3001 for development with backup from Puma Puma starting in single mode...